liatdavid2/kafka-spark-streaming-pipeline/README.md

 Modern security systems generate massive volumes of network events that must be processed reliably in real time for monitoring, analytics, and machine learning.

+This architecture is designed to scale horizontally and can support **millions of events per minute** using Kafka ingestion and distributed Spark streaming.

 ## Dataset

 This project uses the **UNSW-NB15 network flow dataset**, a cybersecurity dataset containing detailed network traffic features such as ports, packet counts, bytes, and flow duration.